 Effects on the skin

 The same immune response that attacks the lining of the joints can also impact the skin.
-Rashes are common in those with untreated RA, as are blisters and lumps of tissue under the skin called nodules.
+Rashes are common in those with untreated RA, as are blisters and lumps of inflammatory tissue under the skin called nodules.

 People with uncontrolled RA may have inflammation that spreads to the blood vessels, causing them to narrow.
 This can lead to blockages and clots in the arteries and smaller blood vessels.
 These blockages can double your chances of having a heart attack or stroke.
 RA can also lead to pericarditis, or inflammation of the membrane that surrounds the heart.